-The QL40-SGR probe measures the amount of gamma radiation occurring naturally within the formations crossed by a borehole and counts the number of gamma emissions associated with each energy level.
-Gamma rays are produced mainly by isotopes of potassium, thorium, and uranium and their decay products.
+The QL40-SGR-2G probe measures the total gamma counts in API as well as the full energy spectrum of the gamma radiation emitted naturally from within the formations crossed by a borehole.
+A Full Spectrum Analysis (FSA) is performed on the recorded energy spectra.
+The FSA derives in real time the concentration of the three main radioisotopes 40K, 238U, 212Th, and thus provides insight into the mineral composition of the formations.
 The spectral gamma ray log is widely used in the mining and environmental industries for the identification of lithology, correlation between boreholes, and clay content analyses.

 - Mineral Detection